Water Conservation and Outdoor Watering Restrictions

 - Upon the 5th violation water will be shut off

-Town athletic fields, including those fields under the control of the Ashland Public Schools, in accordance with the Odd/Even Outdoor Watering schedule, and between the hours of 7:00 PM and 9:00 AM, upon application to, and approval by, the Board of Selectmen
+Town athletic fields, including those fields under the control of the Ashland Public Schools, in accordance with the Odd/Even Outdoor Watering schedule, upon application to, and approval by, the Board of Selectmen

 Hopkinton Reservoir Needs